top of page

 I am constantly updating my knowledge about dogs and their behaviour by attending seminars, workshops, webinars and taking on-line courses in order to further my education in the force free training of our canine companions and offer my clients the best service that I can.
 However as trainers, we never stop learning and every new dog we meet teaches us something.

 Until late February 2024, my husband and I shared our lives with two Leonbergers, Juno and Arik.
-Sadly, our beloved Juno who had almost reached her 11th birthday, which is pretty elderly for her breed, passed away on 24th February.
+Sadly, our beloved Juno who had almost reached her 11th birthday, passed away on 24th February.
 We have been devastated by the loss of our wonderful, sweet, gentle girl who was my world and my heart dog.
-Arik is now 3.5yrs old.
-The name "Arik" is an old Norse name, and means "Leader" or "Noble One".
+Arik is now 4.5yrs old.
 He’s a very intelligent boy and has certainly been challenging.
 However, that’s good for a trainer, because as I said above, every dog teaches us something new and Arik is no exception.

 My training services are based in Brentwood Bay, Victoria BC and I serve an area which covers a 25 minute drive from my home.